chrisneave/FakeMinder/readme.md

 ## Contributing

 I'm not actively looking for contributions but if you feel there can be improvements made or you find  a bug please fork and submit a pull request.
+For bugs please also raise an issue on the Github project site.